Man Machine Poem Tour: Final concert

 On the same night as the Kingston concert, American rock band Pearl Jam were performing in Chicago; lead singer Eddie Vedder paid tribute to Downie and dedicated a performance of "Light Years" to Downie and the Tragically Hip.
 Canadian band Blue Rodeo were also performing a previously scheduled concert in Toronto on the same night; during that show, they performed a rendition of "Bobcaygeon" as video screens around the venue displayed scenes from the concurrent Hip concert in Kingston.
 Longtime Blue Rodeo guitarist and mandolinist Bob Egan, who was retiring from music and performing his final show with the band that evening, had been a guest musician on the original Tragically Hip recording of the song.

 The CBC aired an encore of the concert on June 24, 2017.

 The Kingston concert was released on DVD in December 2017, under the title A National Celebration.
 The DVD was released both on its own and as a box set with the documentary film Long Time Running.

 In 2020, Cineplex Entertainment announced that select Canadian theatres would run a double bill of A National Celebration and Long Time Running in the week of September 18 as a special event.

+The concert is slated to receive a tenth anniversary rebroadcast on August 22, 2026, concurrently with the release of The Tragically Hip: Live July 22 – August 20, 2016, a live album compiling performances from the tour.